InnovationLadders/SkyProperties10/README.md

 - 3D models currently use placeholder geometry; implement GLB loader for actual models
 - Environment variables are pre-configured but should be secured in production

+### Ticket Assignment Debugging

+If service providers report not seeing assigned tickets:

+1. Open browser console in development mode
+2. Run `window.diagnoseTickets()` to analyze ticket assignments
+3. Run `window.fixTickets()` to automatically correct any issues
+4. See `TICKET_DIAGNOSTICS.md` for detailed troubleshooting guide

+The app includes comprehensive logging for:
+- User authentication and profile loading
+- Ticket queries and filtering
+- Ticket assignment operations

 ## License

 ISC